eclipse-theia/theia-cloud/doc/docs/platforms/Minikube.md

 ### Helm 3

 Follow the steps in https://helm.sh/docs/intro/install/ to install Helm on your system.\
-Helm is a package manager for kubernetes which is required to install some of the preqequiste and Theia.Cloud itself.
+Helm is a package manager for kubernetes which is required to install some of the prerequisite and Theia.Cloud itself.

 ### Cert-Manager